OB Fellowship

 About the Program

 The department of Family Medicine and Obstetrics/Gynecology at Broadlawns Medical Center are seeking a highly motivated and qualified applicant to fill the position of Fellow in their advanced obstetric program.
 The program’s mission is to provide well trained Family Medicine Obstetric providers for rural and underserved areas in Iowa, the United States and across the globe.
 The Fellow will have unopposed access to multiple Ob/Gyn physicians, FMOB physicians, and an opportunity to participate in cases in a very busy labor and delivery unit at Broadlawns Birthing Center.
 The curriculum is adaptable pending on the needs of the community where the Fellow will later work.
 The Fellow will become comfortable with cesarean deliveries, operative vaginal deliveries, external cephalic versions, perineal repairs, high risk ob management in all phases of pregnancy, point of care ultrasound, newborn care, and women’s health care including gynecological procedures.
-Our first Fellow is on track to do well over 100 C-Sections in her first year.
+Graduate fellows are also eligible for board certification in Family Medicine Obstetrics through the American Board of Physican Specialties (ABPS).

 Requirements